How to Read a Bourbon Label: Proof, Age, Mashbill & What Actually Matters

 Mashbill signals

-- "Limited" without numbers, vague "select," or "reserve" with no specs.
-Trust the label facts and your DNA.
+Terms like "limited" without a number, vague "select," or "reserve" with no specs often serve marketing rather than transparency.
+Trust the label facts (proof, age, distillery) and your own palate.

 Make labels work for you

-- Scan or type to see DNA match and community notes before checkout.
+- Scan or search in Digital Dram to see palate match and community tasting notes before checkout.

 - New to bourbon?
-Start with Bourbon 101, then try a blind tasting.
+Start with Bourbon 101, then explore beginner-friendly bottles.